Predictive Scheduling Laws

 What it means for the Employee

 Really, what this is all about is providing a sense of predictability of employee scheduling.
-For instance, employers will have to give their employees two weeks’ notice of work schedules, and pay employees a minimum of four hours of wages for any shift that is cancelled or changed under short notice.
+For instance, employers will have to give their employees two weeks’ notice of work schedules.
+They will also pay employees a minimum of four hours for any cancelled shifts, or shifts with last-minute changes.
 But what’s really the driver in causing a union-like legislative movement?

 - Many businesses don’t need a consistent amount of workers on a daily & weekly basis